ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 --------------------------------------------------------------------------------

 Perl Executing Browser (PEB) is an HTML GUI for [Perl 5](https://www.perl.org/) desktop applications.
 It runs local Perl 5 scripts without server and with no timeout and is implemented as a C++ compiled executable based on [Qt 5](https://www.qt.io/) and [QtWebKit](https://trac.webkit.org/wiki/QtWebKit) libraries.
-PEB Perl scripts are fed from HTML forms using direct GET and POST or AJAX requests to a built-in pseudo-domain.
+PEB Perl scripts are fed from HTML forms using GET or POST requests to a built-in pseudo-domain.
 HTML interface for the [default Perl debugger](http://perldoc.perl.org/perldebug.html) is also available.
 Inspired by [NW.js](http://nwjs.io/) and [Electron](http://electron.atom.io/), PEB is another reuse of web technologies in desktop applications with Perl doing the heavy lifting.

 ## Contents
 * [Quick Start](#quick-start)